 Frankly, the numbers in astronomy are too large to get our heads around.
-We are incapable of understanding the big numbers like “78 Billion Light Years across the expanse of the Universe.”
+We are incapable of understanding the big numbers like “93 Billion Light Years across the expanse of the Universe.”
 So, how do we calculate and come up with these numbers?
 Enter the Hubble Deep Space Field Telescope.
-This powerful satellite-based telescope looked into a patch of sky that looked empty.
+This powerful satellite-based telescope looked into a patch of sky that looked empty (just above the Big Dipper).
 It kept the lens open for 10 consecutive days during Christmas 1995 and found about 3,000 additional galaxies (in that “empty space”).
 Then, in 2004, the Hubble Ultra Deep Space Field Telescope looked into another patch of sky that looked entirely empty.
 That event represents the deepest portrait of the visible universe ever achieved by humankind.
 Using the improved capabilities of the Advanced Camera for Surveys (the camera installed during the 2002 servicing mission), a new Deep Field was observed in the constellation of Fornax (the Furnace).
-The Ultra Deep Fields show the furthest away galaxies that can be observed in visible light.
-It kept the lens open for 11 days and found about 10,000 additional galaxies there — all these in patches of space that initially looked empty.
+The Ultra Deep Field shows the furthest away galaxies that can be observed in visible light.
+It kept the lens open for 11 days and found about 10,000 additional galaxies there — all these in patches of space that initially looked empty!

 The next breakthrough came after the 2009 servicing mission in which astronauts installed a new instrument capable of making greatly improved infrared observations.
 The resulting image, covering most of the field of view of the 2004 Ultra Deep Field observations, is the deepest image ever made of the cosmos.